-- The degree to which the proposal provides a clear, concise statement of the problem(s), and identified need being addressed - The degree to which the proposal clearly explains why funding is required, including a discussion of other sources that have been obtained or are being pursued and how this funding will provide specific benefits to the defense industrial base, OSD ManTech and America Makes members

-- The degree to which the proposal describes in detail the project's scope of work and the approach used to achieve the results - The degree to which the proposal describes how barriers (that have prevented the identified problem or need from being addressed and /or resolved in the past) will be overcome by the proposed effort - The degree to which the proposal demonstrates awareness of competing and emerging technologies and identifies how the proposed concept provides significant improvements over other solutions to the USAF needs being addressed - The degree to which the proposal identifies, quantifies, and explains Key Performance Parameters (KPPs) for demonstrating progress of the technology compared to a baseline and validating the outcomes of tasking in a manner conducive to technology or manufacturing readiness level assessments.
+- The degree to which the proposal provides a clear, concise statement of the problem(s), and identified need being addressed - The degree to which the proposal clearly explains how the proposed approach will provide specific benefits to the defense industrial base, OSD ManTech and America Makes members - The degree to which the proposal describes in detail the project's scope of work and the approach used to achieve the results - The degree to which the proposal describes how barriers (that have prevented the identified problem or need from being addressed and /or resolved in the past) will be overcome by the proposed effort - The degree to which the proposal demonstrates awareness of competing and emerging technologies and identifies how the proposed concept provides significant improvements over other solutions to the USAF needs being addressed - The degree to which the proposal identifies, quantifies, and explains Key Performance Parameters (KPPs) for demonstrating progress of the technology compared to a baseline and validating the outcomes of tasking in a manner conducive to technology or manufacturing readiness level assessments.
 This criterion should not be confused as a metric for project execution progress, task completion, or tracking the number of tests conducted.
-Responses of such nature are highly discouraged. - The degree to which the proposal demonstrates alignment of tasks to KPPs and the America Makes AM Technology Roadmap and explicitly defines how progress may be significant, quantitatively demonstrated/measured, and documented for addressing KPPs and roadmap requirements - The degree to which the proposal demonstrates how tasks will facilitate the development, discovery, and documentation of new requirements (not yet detailed within the roadmap) through research, deliverables, KPP's, presentations, reports, and working group participation - The degree to which the project plans to obtain or leverage additional or external resources, and the credibility of that plan - The strength of the proposal team including the capabilities, facilities, experience, and ability of the team to successfully complete the project
+Responses of such nature are highly discouraged.

+- The degree to which the proposal demonstrates alignment of tasks to KPPs and the America Makes AM Technology Roadmap and explicitly defines how progress may be significant, quantitatively demonstrated/measured, and documented for addressing KPPs and roadmap requirements - The degree to which the proposal demonstrates how tasks will facilitate the development, discovery, and documentation of new requirements (not yet detailed within the roadmap) through research, deliverables, KPP's, presentations, reports, and working group participation - The degree to which the project plans to obtain or leverage additional or external resources, and the credibility of that plan - The strength of the integrated project team including the capabilities, facilities, experience, and ability of the team to successfully complete the project